XavierJiezou/cloudseg/README.md

 - `experiment_name`: Specifies the name of the dataset.
 - `gpu`: Specifies the device to use for running the evaluation.

-2. Scene-wise Evaluation (just for L8_Biome Dataset)
+2. Scene-wise Evaluation (Just for L8_Biome Dataset)

 To evaluate the model's performance on **L8_Biome** dataset by scenes: